IBM/heart-library/docs/source/explanations/PatchDocumentation.md

 Before Crafting a Patch
 -----------------------

-If the patch is crafted as part of a model evaluation, is important to first understand the exact threat model we evaluate [3,12].
+If the patch is crafted as part of a model evaluation, is important to first understand the exact threat model we evaluate [3,10].
 This translates to understanding what knowledge the attacker potentially has about the model and choosing the attack’s goal, and how this goal is evaluated.
-For the sake of patch attacks, where the kind of change induced in the sample is set, there are two main choices regarding what knowledge the attacker has about the model:
+For the sake of patch attacks, where the kind of change induced in the sample is set, there are two main choices regarding what knowledge the attacker has about the model: [white-box or black-box attacks](/explanations/white_vs_black_box)

-- **White-box**.
-Worst case, to assess worst case vulnerability.
-The attacker knows all details of the model, including the architecture and weights [12].
-As such an access allows direct computation of the gradients for the attack, it is considered as a strong attacker: the perturbations are very specific to the model, and may be smaller than with less knowledge.
-However, white-box attacks can still fail despite the attacker's knowledge of the model [10].

-- **Black-box**.
-The attacker does not know the exact model, but they do now input/output formats and is thus able to, for example, craft examples on another model and transfer them to the target model.
-Alternatively, gradients can be approximated based on input/outputs pairs.
-While the more realistic threat, transferring examples or computing them without full knowledge of the model generally leads to worse performance of the adversarial examples [6,7].

 So far, we have mainly defined white-box and black-box in relation to the model.
 The same considerations could be made for the data.
-However, this is primarily relevant in cases where, for example, the representations of the data are subject to design like in Malware detection [12], and less relevant in the vision tasks discussed here [12].
+However, this is primarily relevant in cases where, for example, the representations of the data are subject to design like in Malware detection [10], and less relevant in the vision tasks discussed here [10].

-Another relevant decision concerns the attack goal.
+Another relevant decision concerns the attack type and goal.
 The attack goal describes what the attacker aims to achieve with the perturbation in terms of desired behavior of the classifier.
 These goals can be very task specific, and partially differ across object detection and image classification, several goals exist [3].

-- **Misclassification**.
-The output of the classifier is, for the defined target, unequal to the correct prediction.
-If the correct output of the classifier is, for example, 'airplane', any other output class than 'airplane' is acceptable for the attacker, as long as it differs from the original, correct output.
-Such attacks are thus also called untargeted.
-In most cases, untargeted attacks shift the adversarial point to any or the closest of the neighboring classes.

-- **Classification as target**.
-The output of the classifier is equal to a specific target class or object.
-This is called targeted attack.
-As an example, consider a specific image with output 'airplane' that should be classified as 'boat' once the attacker's perturbation is present.
-Targeted attacks are generally harder as untargeted attacks, as they need to find a perturbation that shifts the point into a specific class, not any of the neighboring ones.

-- **Invisibility** (Object detection).
-A special case of the targeted attack on an object detector is to have the object disappear [15].
-In other words, the object detector does not output the target object at all.
-As image classification models are forced to give some output, this attack goal is not implementable on classification.

-- **Denial of service** (Object Detection).
-Another attack goal on an object detector is to not output one bounding box per object, but many - potentially thousands of slightly differently placed (and tagged) bounding boxes [16].
-Naturally, this renders the classifier unusable, as any follow-up systems must deal with a potential very large number of outputs.
-As before, such an attack is not implementable on image classification, as the number of outputs is fixed.
+For more information on attack types and their respective goals, see [this explanation](/explanations/attack_types).

-We will now address the question on how to evaluate these goals numerically.
-First, however, we have to acknowledge that also benign accuracy (e.g., on clean, unperturbed data) is relevant to security and should not be missed in any (security) evaluation [12].
-As reasoned by Biggio and Roli [12], ideally, the benign model's accuracy is plotted against attack performance measured by the introduced perturbation to an image.
+We will now address the question on how to [evaluate](/explanations/evaluation_metrics). these goals numerically.
+First, however, we have to acknowledge that benign accuracy (e.g., on clean, unperturbed data) is also relevant to security and should not be missed in any (security) evaluation [10].
+As reasoned by Biggio and Roli [10], ideally, the benign model's accuracy is plotted against attack performance measured by the introduced perturbation to an image.
 This perturbation, as discussed in the [background](sec-back) is measured using {math}`L_p` norms.
 The accuracy must be measured according to the desired goal.
 For untargeted attacks, the deviation from the ground truth is computed; for targeted attacks, we compute the match with the attack's target class.
 In the case of invisibility, we have to compare to a ground truth with the target object removed, and denial of service by for example counting the number of outputted objects.
 Specific attack goals and evaluation can be found in the <project:../reference_materials/attack_cards/index.rst>.

 (sec-craftPatch)=